mslinnea/Blur-Text-Wordpress-Plugin/readme.md

 	- Example: `[blur color=blue]Click here to find out more![/blur]`

 This plugin is simple to set up.
 Simply install and use the shortcode block.

+### Contributions Welcome!

+This plugin has been on the backburner for a long time.
+If you find it useful and would like to add features or fix bugs, please submit issues and pull requests.
+Thanks!